joelgrus/data-science-from-scratch/README.md

 Two notes:

 1. In order to use the library like this, you need to be in the root directory (that is, the directory that contains the `scratch` folder).
-If you are in this directory, the imports won't work.
+If you are in the `scratch` directory itself, the imports won't work.

 2. It's possible that it will just work.
 It's also possible that you may need to add the root directory to your `PYTHONPATH`, if you are on Linux or OSX this is as simple as